Skip to main content

 Handling of Intellectual Property Rights in Germany

-On principle, researchers should ask their employers at an early stage about the handling of intellectual property, patents and inventions.
+Researchers should generally ask their employers at an early stage about the handling of intellectual property, patents and inventions.
+Information about intellectual property, patents and inventions may also be included in employment contracts.

 Institutions of higher education and research institutions in Germany usually comply with the German Research Foundation's (DFG) "Safeguarding Good Scientific Practice", which is supposed to safeguard good scientific practice.